google/zetasql/docs/lexical.md

 '-7'
 ```

-Time zones can also be expressed using string time zone names from the
+Time zones can also be expressed using string
-[tz database][tz-database]{: class=external target=_blank }.
-For a less
-comprehensive but simpler reference, see the
-[List of tz database time zones][tz-database-time-zones]{: class=external target=_blank }
-on Wikipedia.
-Canonical time zone names have the format
-`<continent/[region/]city>`, such as `America/Los_Angeles`.

-Note: Not all time zone names are interchangeable even if they do happen to
-report the same time during a given part of the year.
-For example, `America/Los_Angeles` reports the same time as `UTC-7:00` during Daylight Savings Time, but reports the same time as `UTC-8:00` outside of Daylight Savings Time.

-Example:
+[time zone names][time-zone-name].

+Examples:

 ```sql
 TIMESTAMP '2014-09-27 12:30:00 America/Los_Angeles'